XXJones21/Vibes/Shortcuts.md

 2. Update the Project Status section in `README.md` with:
    - A summary paragraph based on current-status.md and current-issues.md
    - A list of current top priorities
-3. Add a new entry at the bottom of `Composer-history.md`:
+3. Create new dated entry files in `Support/History`:
+   - Create a new file with format: YYYY-MM-DD-[description].md
+   - If multiple entries for the day, use: YYYY-MM-DD-[description]-log-[number].md
+   - If entry is too long, split into: YYYY-MM-DD-[description]-part-[number].md
+   - Include in each file:
      - Date-stamped section for today's changes
      - Technical implementation details
      - UI/UX changes and improvements
      - Issues addressed and solutions implemented
      - New features and enhancements
      - Any other relevant information
-   - What you were currently working on and then give a brief summary of what you accomplished, what issues you faced, and what you plan to do next.
+     - Summary of accomplishments, issues faced, and next steps

 ### "Do a backup"
 This command will: